valdiman/PCB-Flux-Lake-Michigan/README.md

 3. Click the button beneath "Download RStudio Desktop".
 This will download the correct installation file based on the operating system detected.
 4. Run the installation file and follow on-screen instructions.

+# Notes

+To select sampling periods, changes should be performed in lines 26-29 for the air and water concentrations, and lines 40 - 47 for the meteorological parameters, as well as in lines 267 - 273 (i.e., s1 to s6).
+Further, change will also need to be perform in lines 274 - 278 for selecting the correct Weibull distribution parameters, i.e., e and n.